AntiSomnus/sniffer/README.md

 # Sniffer

-Simple sniffer using scapy and wxpthon.
+Simple sniffer using scapy and PyQt5.

 ## Getting Started